clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 Saying hello to the World is a good thing but it would be useful to say hello to other things too.
 By adding an argument, we can say hello to other things.
 This time, we'll need to build up a string since we won't be able to return a constant string.
+The function "str" will take an arbitrary number of arguments and convert them into a string.
 And since we'll update the name and doc-string? to reflect the new functionality.

 ```clojure
 (defn hello-thing